 During author interviews, many people ask about the final product.
 They ask about where the book idea came from or how the writer became a writer.
 But I'd rather know more about how the writer failed.
 Did any characters disappear in later drafts?
 Did any scenes get cut?
 If so, which?
 Why?
 Were any scenes added? … Continue reading Why do I want to know about their failures?

-At my new internship, I got to see what was in the bottom drawer: rejected book queries.
+At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
-I discussed them afterwards with the director as well.
-The rejected queries all had a theme with repeated mistakes.
-Here's some of the most common mistakes: Misspellings I'm not … Continue reading Common Query Mistakes
+The rejected queries all had repeated mistakes.
+Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

 The first time I realized something is wrong with me– No. Hold up.
-Is that wrong of me to say that?
-When you break me into pieces for something I created can I– No. I’ll start over.
+Is it wrong of me to say that?
+When you break me into pieces for something I created, can I– No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection

 Another friend jumps up and down while I sit chained to a seat.
-Just another one really.
-It happens so much now that I have a blurred image of how it.
-One friend sends numerous question marks my way, shocked she could even be accepted to win.
-Another jumps off the bed and runs towards … Continue reading Late bloomers unite
+Another one.
+It happens so much now that I have a blurred image of how it happens.
+One friend sends question marks my way, shocked she could even win.
+Another jumps off the bed and runs towards me with an acceptance email … Continue reading Late bloomers unite

-After piles of rejection letters or people's critical advice, it's nice to be accepted every once in a while.
-Every writer needs to feel the appreciation for the wonderful creative pieces they have made.
-Last week, my flash fiction piece, "The Forgotten', has gotten accepted by Friday Flash Fiction.
-This makes me one step closer … Continue reading Proud Writer Moment
+After piles of rejection letters and critical advice, it's nice to get accepted every once in a while.
+Every writer should feel appreciated for the wonderful creative stories they have made.
+Last week, my flash fiction piece, "The Forgotten', got accepted by Friday Flash Fiction.
+This makes me one step closer to being a published … Continue reading Proud writer moment

-“Remember that the world we can see is the one that really matters, and never lose sight of that.” ― Anna Akana, So Much I Want to Tell You: Letters to My Little Sister Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)
+“Remember that the world we can see is the one that really matters, and never lose sight of that.”
+Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June 13th, 2017 Publisher: Ballantine Books Anna Akana, best known for her Youtube channel, … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)

-A deadline always stares at you.
-Or perhaps the goal you set for yourself is already years behind you.
-Another rejection letter sinks in your trashcan.
-Or maybe another critic just couldn't make it through your piece without ripping it to shreds.
+A deadline stares at you.
+Or the goal you set for yourself is already years behind you.
+Another rejection letter sits in your trashcan.
+Or another critic couldn't make it through your story without ripping it to shreds.
 Either way, sometimes it's difficult to remember the joys of writing.
-Creating something … Continue reading Joy of Writing
+Creating something on a page is … Continue reading Joy of writing